 When not at Partisan, Whitney can usually be found at her local trapeze school learning aerial tricks, in the event that, one day, she might decide to run-off and join the circus.

 Doug Shultz has been producing award-winning documentary films for over fifteen years.
-Most recently, he wrote, produced and directed the documentary feature film, DEFIANT REQUIEM, which premiered in NYC during IDA’s DocuWeeks, aired on PBS and has screened at over 50 festivals around the world.
+Most recently, he wrote, produced and directed the documentary feature film, DEFIANT REQUIEM, which received two EMMY AWARD nominations for Outstanding Writing and Outstanding Historical Programming.
+The film premiered in NYC during IDA’s DocuWeeks, aired on PBS and has screened at over 50 festivals around the world.
 He also wrote, produced and directed several films for the acclaimed PBS series NATURE, enduring endless renditions of “Guantanamera” for CUBA: THE ACCIDENTAL EDEN, exploring the last of dying species in THE LONELIEST ANIMALS and investigating the disappearance of honeybees for SILENCE OF THE BEES which won a 2007 PEABODY AWARD, was nominated for four EMMY AWARDS, and which left him temporarily disfigured.
-Doug recently worked as Director and Series Producer for our espionage docudrama series SHADOW OPS, as well as on BLUE COLLAR DOGS for National Geographic WILD.
+Doug recently worked as Director and Series Producer for our EMMY-nominated espionage docudrama series SHADOW OPS, as well as on BLUE COLLAR DOGS for National Geographic WILD.
 He also wrote, produced and directed our recent EMMY AWARD-winning docudrama series CIA CONFIDENTIAL.

 Doug flew across the African continent on the President’s plane for SECRET ACCESS: AIR FORCE ONE and produced the eight-hour MTV-meets-history series ICONS OF POWER for National Geographic Channel.
 Doug’s other work includes the award-winning special THE FRENCH REVOLUTION, QUEST FOR KING ARTHUR, the EMMY AWARD-winning four-hour series RUSSIA: LAND OF THE TSARS, and Discovery’s NEW YORK FIREFIGHTERS: THE BROTHERHOOD OF SEPTEMBER 11THth.
 Previous work includes the PBS specials BEYOND HUMAN: THE NEW AGE OF CYBORGS AND ANDROIDS and VOYAGE TO THE MILKY WAY, NOVA’s RUNAWAY UNIVERSE, Discovery Channel’s Shark Week special, HAMMERHEADS: NOMADS OF THE SEA, Reader’s Digest’s THE PLANETS and MYSTERIES OF DEEP SPACE and the award-winning 13-part National Geographic series ANIMAL EDENS.